 Cooking Chicken Changezi

-- In a heavy-bottomed pan, add ½ cup of oil and heat it over medium heat.
-Add onions and fry until the onions are soft and translucent.
-Now add cashews and fry until the onions turn light golden (not dark brown).
+- Now add cashews and fry until the onions turn light golden (not dark brown).
 Remove them with a slotted spoon, leaving the extra oil in the pan.

 - Add the marinated chicken to the pan.
-Make sure the pieces don't overlap.
+Make sure the chicken pieces don't overlap.
 Fry the chicken until it is golden on all sides.
 The chicken does not need to be cooked at this stage.
 It will get cooked in the curry later.
 Switch off the heat.

 - In the pan, add whole spices.
 Let them sauté in the residual heat for 30 seconds.
 Now add tomato paste and ginger-garlic-green chilli paste and mix well.
 Switch on the heat.